CVE chaos, MCPs, and the fight for better vulnerability data: a recap of runZero Hour 19

 From the explosion of CVE volume to the tools we’re building to make sense of it all, we covered a lot of ground.
 Here's a quick recap for those who missed it.

-MCP: Not the Villain from TRON #
+MCP: not the villain from TRON #

 Jerry walked us through his latest project: a Model Context Protocol (MCP) server designed to help LLMs make smarter, more informed decisions about vulnerabilities.
 Think of an MCP as an API for APIs.
 Instead of training a giant bespoke model, MCPs let you feed real-time data into general-purpose LLMs from trusted sources with already great APIs like NVD, EPSS, and others.